-Although this doesn’t seem that difficult, global marketing must consider various geographic and cultural factors, such as language and dialect, politics, religious beliefs, and other local trends.
+Although this doesn’t seem that difficult, global marketing must consider various geographic and cultural concepts and factors, such as language and dialect, politics, religious beliefs, and other local trends.

-Of course, it’s always a great idea to work with market researchers who are experienced in global marketing to understand the aspects of a particular culture with which a company wants to target, or bilingual team members, however, these resources aren’t always available or within budget constraints for every business.
+Of course, it’s always a great idea to work with market researchers who have experience creating global marketing strategies.
+This gives you valuable insight into the aspects of a particular culture you want to target.
+Bilingual team members are also very helpful; however, these resources aren’t always available or within budget constraints for every business.

 However, we will share a secret: Most types of marketing — including global — come down to one important key aspect: audience.
 Having a solid understanding of who needs your product, how they use it, and the best way to deliver it to them is more than half the battle.